 With our sandy white beaches, amusement parks, and substantial job market, it is not uncommon for individuals to be drawn to the Sunshine State to begin a new life after a divorce or separation.
 However, if you move to Florida with your child, where an out of state child custody order exists you may find it difficult to enforce these foreign orders when issues arise.
-If you have an out of state child custody order and wish to enforce it within the state of Florida contact a Tallahassee Child Custody Attorney today.
+If you have an out of state child custody order and wish to enforce it within the state of Florida contact a Florida Child Custody Attorney today.
 We will be able to evaluate your case and determine a proper avenue for enforcement.

 All cases involving the custody of a child, involves and is governed by the Uniform Child Custody and Jurisdiction Enforcement Act.
 The goal of the UCCJEA is to provide uniformity between the states in exercising jurisdiction over child custody disputes.
 Therefore, when determining if Florida can exercise jurisdiction over your foreign court order, we must look to the UCCJEA for guidance.